liamstatham/100-days-of-code/log.md

   - Tried SQLite but DataTables seem a lot more valid for my Program
   - spent time adding a new data table class, with methods and calling from my Program

+### Day 64: March 05, Friday

+**Today's progress**:
+  - Datatable work and program improvement
+  - Changed the contents that are pulled from log files
+  - created method to add data to tables from program

 Liam Statham